What Causes Vaginismus?

 |Pelvic trauma||Any type of pelvic surgery, difficult pelvic examinations, or other pelvic trauma|

 |Abuse||Physical attack, rape, sexual/physical abuse or assault|

 |Medications||Side-effects may cause pelvic pain|

 Did you know?

-Vaginismus does not always have an obvious cause (see Diagnosis).
+Vaginismus does not have an obvious cause (see Diagnosis).
 Sometimes women with near perfect childhoods, great relationships, strong education, and few anxieties, have trouble finding any plausible explanation for what caused their vaginismus.
 Understanding why they had vaginismus may remain a mystery even after it is fully resolved.
-Fortunately, though it is helpful to know the causes, full knowledge is not necessary to complete successful treatment.
+Fortunately, though it is helpful to know the causes, full knowledge is not always necessary to complete successful treatment.

-Vaginismus with Other Medical Conditions
+Vaginismus With Other Medical Conditions

 Vaginismus is often a complicating factor in the recovery from other pelvic pain conditions.
 Vaginismus may co-exist with other medical conditions, possibly triggered by temporary pelvic pain resulting from those conditions.
 Or, it can be the sole cause of sexual pain remaining after the original medical problems are addressed.
 When the underlying cause has been resolved or managed and ongoing pain, discomfort or penetration difficulties continue to remain, this is typically due to vaginismus.
 In cases where there is clearly both vaginismus and another pelvic medical problem existing simultaneously, both problems will need to be treated to ensure full resolution.
 Without addressing the other medical condition, it will be difficult to resolve the vaginismus as it may continue to be triggered by pain from the other problem.